Hiding columns allows you to simplify views, showcase certain information, or hide columns that are used for computation.

 Only users with the Owner or Manager permission type can hide columns.
 If the hide columns feature is greyed out, your cursor shows a not allowed symbol when you hover over the hide columns button, or you are not able to hide or unhide columns, then you do not have sufficient permissions to hide or unhide columns.
 You will need to request that an owner or manager of the workbook upgrade your permission.

 Hiding the Primary Column

-By design, the primary column is not hideable.
-However, you can choose a different primary column and hide the previous primary column.
+By design, the primary column cannot be hidden.
+However, you can designate a different column as the primary column and hide that one instead.